Listen to audio version of this article

 TRENTON – The politics of it all is simple.

-One side says EDA tax credit grants benefit the political buddies of those doling them out.
+One side says NJEDA tax credit grants benefit the political buddies of those doling them out.

 The other side says these grants are a lifesaver for depressed places like Camden.

 Both views were on display Tuesday as a task force investigating state tax incentive programs held its third hearing.
 The task force was formed by Gov. Phil Murphy who has questioned why the state over the years has awarded an estimated $11 billion in tax credits.
 Many of these were awarded under the administration of Chris Christie, a big booster of the idea.

 A recent task force report raised questions about the propriety of some grants going to Camden businesses associated in various ways with south Jersey political boss George Norcross.
 The report highlighted what was at best, favorable treatment to Norcross-connected firms, and at worst, outright fraud.